Pirate-Weather/pirate-weather-ha/README.md

 <a href="https://www.buymeacoffee.com/pirateweather" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## Documentation
-Since this integration returns the same type of data as the default Dark Sky integration, the parameter documentation is the same as described here: <https://www.home-assistant.io/integrations/darksky/>.
+Since this integration returns the same type of data as the default Dark Sky integration, the parameter documentation is the same as described at <https://www.home-assistant.io/integrations/weather.darksky> for the weather card and here: <https://www.home-assistant.io/integrations/darksky/> for the sensor.

 ## Installation
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).